AR-Rosas/tradealink/content/blog/concierge-one-person-scope.md

 If it needs specialists, heavy design, or licensed expertise, it’s not.

 ## Great fits (common requests)

+### Nuxt web development (core strength)

+- landing pages and marketing sites (Nuxt + Nuxt UI)
+- content-driven pages (Nuxt Content)
+- lightweight dashboards or internal tools
+- cleanup/refactors on an existing Nuxt codebase to improve speed, UX, and clarity

+This isn’t about capability—Nuxt is one of the strongest parts of the $1,500 concierge.
+The boundary is **project size**: if it’s a multi-month app with a large backend and a multi-person roadmap, it’s out of scope for a one-person concierge.

 ### Copywriting + offer positioning